- 01 Computer Running Slow from Startup

 If none of the above-mentioned ways helped you in solving the issue of windows 11 slow boot, then try to increase C drive space.
-To do this, you can completely rely on the EaseUS Partition Master because it is one of the intelligent disk partition management software.
+To do this, you can completely rely on the EaseUS Partition Master.
 You can use its "Allocate space" or "Resize/move" option to increase the space in the C drive.

 Here is what you need to follow: